Nerites (mythology)

 In Greek mythology, Nerites (Νηρίτης) is a minor sea deity, the son of "Old Man of the Sea" Nereus and the Oceanid nymph Doris, and brother of the fifty Nereids (apparently their only male sibling).
 He was described as a young boy of stunning beauty.
-According to Aelian, although Nerites was never mentioned by epic poets such as Homer and Hesiod he was a common figure in the mariners' folklore nevertheless.
+He is attested in a single source, Claudius Aelianus' On the Characteristics of Animals, where he said that Nerites was "celebrated in mariners' tales".

 Etymology

-According to Aristotle, the name nerites refers to many species of sea snails.
+According to Aristotle, the word nerites refers to many species of sea snails.
 R. S. P. Beekes suggests a Pre-Greek origin for the word.

 Mythology

 Aelian cites two versions of the myth concerning Nerites, which are as follows:

+Aphrodite

 In the first version, Aphrodite, before her ascension from the sea to Olympus, fell in love with Nerites.
 When the time had come for her to join the Olympian gods, she wanted Nerites to go with her, but he refused, preferring to stay with his family in the sea.
 Even the fact that Aphrodite promised him a pair of wings did not make him change his mind.
 The scorned goddess then transformed him into a shellfish and later gave the wings to her son, Eros.